Northside Hip Hop Archive

 Northside Hip Hop Archive (NSHHA) is a digital archive of Canadian hip hop culture from the 1980s and 1990s.
 NSHHA aims to preserve cultural artifacts from the pioneering years of the Canadian hip hop scene.
 This online archive digitizes oral histories, event flyers, posters, street magazines, album covers, newspaper articles, graffiti and analog recordings.
-Founded by Dr. Mark V. Campbell aka DJ Grumps, in 2010, NSHHA “take[s] seriously the accomplishments and hidden histories of Canadian hip hop and is interested in providing resources for future generations of hip hoppers.”
+Founded by Dr. Mark V. Campbell DJ Grumps, in 2010, NSHHA “take[s] seriously the accomplishments and hidden histories of Canadian hip hop and is interested in providing resources for future generations of hip hoppers.”

 The archive’s funders include Canada Council for the Arts and Heritage Canada.

 History

 Campbell was working on a chapter for a high school text book entitled Black History: Africa, the Caribbean and the Americas, when he realized that there was a dearth of information about the Canadian hip hop scene.
 The memorabilia of Canadian hip hop from before the internet age had not made its way online.
 He called on hip hop connections from his days as a community radio DJ to source artifacts that would document this music culture.
 Pioneering Canadian hip hop DJs, emcees, artists and producers contributed personal artifact collections to NSHHA.

 T-dot Pioneers, an exhibition at Toronto Free Gallery, launched Northside Hip Hop Archive with an exhibition of plaques, awards, flyers, posters, newspaper articles, vinyl recordings, cassettes, clothing, comics, archival video from b-boy battles, and rare audio footage from community radio shows from across Canada.